PersiaML/tutorials/src/inference/index.md

 Sparse model can be saved and loaded with PERSIA Python API, see [Model Checkpointing](../model-checkpointing/index.md) for details.

-## 3. Deploy PERSIA services and TorchServe
+## Deploy PERSIA Services and TorchServe

 TorchServe can be launched with: